Configuring Exchange on-premises for scheduling

 - Configure the equipment resource.

-- Enable basic authentication for the service account.
+- Enable the authentication method used for the service account — either NTLMv2 or basic authentication.

 PowerShell commands are provided for all steps; parameters to be replaced with your own relevant information are shown in the format <your info here>.